KIT-Workflows/DFT-VASP/README.md

 ## 4. Running this WaNo

 - Step 1.
 Move the DFT-VASP folder to the WaNo directory.
 - Step 2.
-Open Simstack on your compute and connect to your remote resource.
+You can open Simstack on your computer and connect to your remote resource.
 - Step 3.
 Drag the WaNo from the top left menu to the SimStack canvas as shown in **Fig 1**.
 - Step 4.
 A double click on the WaNo will allow you to make the setups in the Input parameters.
 - Step 5.
-Name your WaNo with `Ctrl+S`, and running it with `Ctrl+R` command.
+Name your WaNo with `Ctrl+S`, and run it with the `Ctrl+R` command.

 ## Acknowledgements
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
 The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.

-## License & copyright
+## License & Copyright
   Developer: Celso Ricardo C. Rêgo,
   Multiscale Materials Modelling and Virtual Design, Institute of Nanotechnology, Karlsruhe Institute of Technology